celery/celery/README.rst

 Development of `celery` happens at GitHub: https://github.com/celery/celery

-You are highly encouraged to participate in the development of `celery`.
+You're highly encouraged to participate in the development of `celery`.
 If you don't like GitHub (for some reason) you're welcome to send regular patches.